Eddie in his hospital bed surrounded by toys

 Eddie remembers Christmas in the hospital, and he recalls the toys.

 Eddie today, dressed up and smiling“If there’s a child in the hospital over the holiday, they are already going through so much, and they know it’s Christmas time,” Taylor says.
 “I can relate to how the parents must feel.
-They’re stressed and worried about how their child is going to have Christmas.
+They’re stressed and worried about how their child will have Christmas.
 So, when the hospital provides Christmas, it’s very special.”

 “This is a small thing to make them happy and to put a smile on their face, and most of all, to make sure they’re not forgotten,” adds Taylor, a coordinator for Car-Mart’s Holiday Toy Drive.